Sahilj11/Learning-notes/Notes/MCA/2nd sem/DSA.md

 #### Insertion at beginning
 **ALGO**
 - addBeg(list,item)
-- Create a new node
+- Create a new node and Set NEXT = NULL
 - assign the item to new node
 - Set link of new node to node where head is pointing
 - update head to new node